GrimDerp/test-retailer-website/README.md

 First install all prerequisites by running `npm install`.

-Then run `npm run dev` and browse to `http://localhost:4567/`.
-You should be able to open the page, but ApplePay won't work locally.
+Then run `npm run dev` and browse to `http://localhost:4567/` using Safari.

-The `app.js` will run using HTTP instead of HTTPS.
-This also has the nice side benefit that we don't need the sslKey or sslCert like we would with original EmporiumWeb example (but we still need the applePayCert).

-If running locally using `npm run dev` then the server will spin up on port 4567 otherwise `process.env.PORT` will be used.
+You should be able to open the page.
+Note that the Apple Pay button does not work in Chrome or any other browser except Safari, and only works on a Mac or an iPhone.

 ### Validate your domain

 Next, follow the instructions [here](https://developer.apple.com/reference/applepayjs/) to validate your merchant domain.
 Apple will provide a file with which to perform the validation.

-Place the file in the `.well-known` folder, commit the file with
+Place the file in the `.well-known` folder

-Finally, with all that done you can hit `https://<name>.herokuapp.com` and perform an ApplePay transaction in two ways:
+Finally, with all that done you can hit `https://test-retailer.narvar.qa` and perform an ApplePay transaction in two ways:

 * From Safari on an iOS 10 device with ApplePay support
 * From Safari on a Mac running macOS Sierra that [supports Handoff](https://support.apple.com/kb/PH25169?locale=en_US) (2012 and later hardware)